Zipper, the functional cursor into a data structure, is itself

 Journal of Functional Programming 11(6), pages 681 - 689, 2001.
 Technical report ICS Utrecht University, UU-CS-2001-33.

-Data.Traversableinterface -- at the very least, provides something like
+Data.Traversibleinterface -- at the very least, providing something like

 We demonstrate that zipper is the suspended traversal by deriving